Making an ISO

 }

 This file configures GRUB.
-Let’s talk about the menuentry
+Let’s talk about the menuentry block first.

 GRUB lets us load up multiple different operating systems, and it usually does